robiulrafi/Azure-ML-Engineer-Nanodegree-Project-Portfolio/README.md

 This repository here encompasses projects from the **MS-AZURE MACHINE LEARNING NANODEGREE PROGRAM** offered by UDACITY.

-# Project Deliverables Summary
+# Summary of Project Deliverables

 [**Optimizing an ML Pipeline in Azure**](https://github.com/robiulrafi/Azure-ML-Engineer-Nanodegree-Project-Portfolio/tree/main/Optimizing%20an%20ML%20Pipeline%20in%20Azure)

-In the Optimizing an ML Pipeline in Azure project, an ML pipeline is being created and optimized.
-A custom-coded model—a standard Scikit-learn Logistic Regression—is provided, with its hyperparameters being optimized using HyperDrive.
-Additionally, AutoML is being used to build and optimize a model on the same dataset, allowing for a comparison of the results of the two methods.
+1. Completion of an ML pipeline creation and optimization task.
+2. Utilization of a custom-coded model—a standard Scikit-learn Logistic Regression—where the hyperparameters are optimized using HyperDrive.
+3. Application of AutoML to construct and refine a model on the same dataset, enabling a comparative analysis of results from both methodologies.